OpenInternet/System_Administrator_Guide_Text/en/best_practices/tech_policies/incident.md

 **Response, Escalation**: Once notification of an incident is received, where possible, take necessary steps to escalate the issue (for example: notify a vendor in case of hardware failure or ISP in case of internet outage) and organize your team (if more than one sysadmin) with specific roles and responsibilities.

-**Communication**: Define a communication plan to report outage to staff & key stakeholders immediately with frequent updates shared, at least every 12 hours, until the issue is resolved.
+**Communication**: Define a communication plan to report outage to staff and key stakeholders immediately with frequent updates shared, at least every 12 hours, until the issue is resolved.

 **Documentation**: Ensure that a process to document any configuration changes, along with a detailed analysis of the outages and steps to prevent repeat incidents.